Category

 Radar Image

-How RADAR Works
+RADAR Full Form: Works

 RADAR, short for “Radio Detection and Ranging,” detects and tracks objects by emitting radio waves and analyzing returning signals.
 Here’s a simplified overview: